Is archaeology becoming an environmental science?

 Notes

-1. This is a personal definition, though not far from the general idea.
+- This is a personal definition, though not far from the general idea.
 Coucouzeli (2003, 84) defines archaeology as “the systematic study of the material remains of the most distant or most recent human past through the application of theory and method”.
 In their introductory note, Renfrew and Bahn (2001, 18) clarify that archaeology “focuses on the general total of the human experience of the past”, which is broader and more accurate compared to my own “past human activities”.
-I personally prefer to say that archaeology focuses on “past human activities” instead of “past human experiences”; this is due to my broader disappointment from certain archaeological studies in Britain, which allow archaeological imagination to flourish beyond hypothetical grounds.
+I personally prefer to say that archaeology focuses on “past human activities” rather than “past human experiences”; this is due to my broader disappointment with certain archaeological studies in Britain, which allow the archaeological imagination to flourish beyond hypothetical grounds.
 Such disappointment makes me think that the British Stone Age needs to be redefined as the Age of Bollocks.

 For the sake of academic integrity: